fkie-cad/hexter/README.md

  * -l:uint64_t Length of the part to display in hex or dec.
 Default = 0x50.
  * -a ASCII only print.
  * -x HEX only print.
+ * -c for a clean, not ANSI formated output.

 For example
 ```bash